adraney0/CS260startup/README.md

 - User registration - creates a new account in the database.
 - Existing User - stores the scores under the same user if the user already exists
 - Use MongoDB to store credentials - stores both the user and their scores
 - Restricts Functionality - you can only play the game once you have logged in.
+Restricted for backend as well (can access pages by inputting URL, takes you back to the login page)